Hobbit-Holes/Physics-Simulation-Engine/README.md

 ![Exercise 07]()

 To finish with this unit on vectors, we have carried out two more exercises.
-In the first one <i>([Vectors 03](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/vectors-03))</i> we have the vertex of a cube that rotate in a direction.
-In the second example <i>([Vectors 04](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/vectors-03))</i> we have different objects whose behaviour varies.
+In the first one <i>([Vectors 03](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/vectors-03))</i> we have the vertex of a cube that rotate in a direction, and in the second example <i>([Vectors 04](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/vectors-03))</i> we have different objects whose behaviour varies.

 ![Vectors 03]()